Posted by mcorcoran on July 28, 2012

 In July 2001, I received this CD in the mail at my job at the Austin American Statesman.
 It’s an unauthorized British compilation of 1920s American gospel music that would would end up playing a big part in my slow transformation from cynical/ abrasive music critic to deep-digging historian.
 A knockoff that would knock me out.
 “Amazing Gospel” was the first time I would hear the music of Arizona Dranes, Washington Phillips and Blind Willie Johnson- three gospel music pioneers whose biographical blanks I would spend a few hundred hours over the next ten years trying to fill.
 I was driven by the supreme talents of this threesome, driven to reverse the injustice of their obscurity.
 In all three cases, just finding the death certificate would triple the previously known biographical information.
 I found out so much stuff about my three obsessions because no one had seriously researched their lives- and not just their music- before.

 Washington Phillips was the first of these subjects I delved into.
 His “Amazing Gospel” track, “A Mother’s Last Words To Her Daughter,” was recorded by Dranes and Johnson as “Bye and Bye, I’m Gone To See the King,” but Phillips’ version is my favorite by far.
 I played it over and over again and wondered how an East Texas dirt farmer in a makeshift studio in Dallas could create such a mesmerizing record.
 I’d never heard anything like it.
-Some misinformation on liner notes had Phillips dying in Austin in 1939, which gave me the local angle to satisfy my editors at the Austin American Statesman.
+Some misinformation on liner notes had Phillips dying in Austin in 1938, which gave me the local angle to satisfy my editors at the Austin American Statesman.
 I went rogue on this one, not telling anyone where I was, with the story or physically, until I’d finished the first draft.
-One day I was in my car chasing a hot tip to Freestone County- about 100 miles east of Waco- when an editor called to tell me that Clifford Antone had just been released from
+One day I was in my car chasing a hot tip to Freestone County- about 155 miles northeast of Austin- when an editor called to tell me that Clifford Antone had just been released from

 prison (on marijuana charges) and I needed to write a story.
 “I’m out of town on that Wash Phillips story,” I said.
 “I can’t do it.”
 The editor said I needed to come back.
 “No way,” I said.
 I was about to crack a case of mistaken identity.